Launching a Scalable Staffing Platform from Zero to 1,000+ Users

 As the product evolved, so did the stakeholder map:

-Stakeholder alignment was critical—especially in reconciling user empathy (from hospitality advisors) with the speed of agile development and MVP testing.
+Stakeholder alignment was critical, especially in reconciling user empathy (from hospitality advisors) with the speed of agile development and MVP testing.

 Our Approach

-1️⃣ Define Product Vision & Use Cases
+🧭 Product Vision & Use Case Definition

-3️⃣ Lead Cross-Functional Execution
+🚀 Cross-Functional Execution Leadership

-• Managed sprint planning and QA testing
+• Managed QA testing, sprint cycles, and cross-team communication

-4️⃣ Architect the GTM & Brand Positioning
+📣 GTM Strategy & Brand Positioning

 In just 12 months, the platform evolved from concept to a fully operational B2B2C marketplace with strong early traction: